 The Departure was called “Stunning” by Filmmaker Magazine, “A genuinely spiritual experience” by The Washington Post, “A work of art” by the San Francisco Chronicle, and “Tender and moving…like a haiku” by The New York Times.
 The film was released in theaters in 30 US cities, beginning with a held-over run at New York’s Metrograph theater, and will be nationally broadcast on PBS in March 2018.

-Her first film, After Tiller (2013, co-directed by Martha Shane), went inside the lives of the four most-targeted abortion providers in the country, and received extraordinary critical acclaim for taking a moving and complex look at one of the most incendiary issues of our time.
-After Tiller premiered in competition at the 2013 Sundance Film Festival, and went on to win an Emmy Award for Best Documentary.
+Wilson’s first film, After Tiller (2013, co-directed by Martha Shane), goes inside the lives of the four most-targeted abortion providers in the country, and was lauded for taking a powerful and complex look at one of the most incendiary issues of our time.
+After Tiller premiered at the 2013 Sundance Film Festival, and went on to win an Emmy Award for Best Documentary.
 It was also nominated for the Independent Spirit Award for Best Documentary, four Cinema Eye Honors, a Satellite Award, and the Ridenhour Prize.

 Wilson’s work has been supported by ITVS, the Sundance Documentary Fund, the Tribeca Film Institute, the Bertha Foundation, Artemis Rising Foundation, the Educational Foundation of America, Chicken & Egg Pictures, the International Documentary Association, Candescent Films, Women in Film, Independent Feature Project, Film Independent, and the New York State Council on the Arts, among other institutions.

 She holds a BA in Film Studies and Dance from Wesleyan University, where she graduated with honors.